shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 Manually scaling your cluster gives you the ability to add or remove additional nodes to the cluster at any point in time, adding additional hardware resources to your cluster.
 Using manual scaling is good for dev/test and/or small production environments where reacting to changing workload utilization is not that important.
 In most production environments, you will want to set policies based on conditions to scale your cluster in a more automated fashion.
 Manually scaling you cluster gives you the ability to scale your cluster at the exact time you want, but your applications could potentially be in a degraded and/or offline state while the cluster is scaling up.

+With AKS Automatic, system pods and other critical components of the cluster are deployed to a system node pool.
+This node pool is managed by AKS and is not recommended to be scaled manually.
+Workloads like the AKS store demo app you deployed earlier are deployed to special nodes that are managed by a different feature of AKS and more on that later.

-Open the terminal and run the following command to view the current count of the node pools of the AKS cluster.
+Run the following command to view the current count of the system node pool.

 ```bash
 az aks show \